 Warmth, care and positive attention in strong families

-Being warm, caring and affectionate with your child and spouse, helps to build
+Being warm, caring and affectionate with your child and spouse, helps to build good family relationships.

 Children from warm, caring and affectionate families get along better with other children and teachers, and are less likely to bully others.
 Also, lots of affection makes your child feel special, which can help him deal with life’s ups and downs.